 Before giving the proof, we review the notions of foliated bundle, basic connection, basic Dirac operator and basic Seiberg-Witten equations.

-\begin{defi} A principal bundle $P\to M$ is called foliated, if it is quipped with a lifted foliation $F_P$ invariant under the structure group action, transversal to the tangent space to the fiber and $TF_P$ projects isomorphically onto $TF$.
+\begin{defi} A principal bundle $P\to M$ is called foliated, if it is equipped with a lifted foliation $F_P$ invariant under the structure group action, such that it is transversal to the tangent space to the fiber and $F_P$ projects isomorphically onto $F$.
 We say a vector bundle $E\to M$ is foliated, if its principal bundle $P_E$ is foliated. \end{defi}

 \begin{defi} A connection $\omega$ of the foliated principal bundle $P$ is called adapted, if the horizontal distribution associated to this connection contains the foliation $F_P$.
 A covariant connection on a foliated vector bundle is called adapted, if its associated connection on the principal bundle is.
-An adapted connection $\omega$ is called basic, it is a Lie algebra valued basic form.
-The similar notion for the covariant connection. \end{defi}
+We say an adapted connection $\omega$ is called basic, if it is a Lie algebra valued basic form.
+Similarly, an adapted covariant connection is called basic, if its principal connection is. \end{defi}